Global Days Against Military Spending 10th April – 9th May 2020

-- Military spending to be shifted towards social and environmental needs.
+- Military spending to be shifted towards health, social and environmental needs.
 These needs should take priority over aircraft carriers, long range strike aircraft, armed drones, weapons exports and weapons of mass destruction.

 - A new thinking involving civil society and government to create a clear programme of action for spending, research and investment to build sustainable, common security at national and international levels.

 - The huge subsidy to the arms industry to be redirected towards renewable energy and energy saving measures, allowing diversification and conversion of the arms industry, and enabling our public resources to tackle a huge cause of human insecurity, climate change.